PalakPriya0301/Dual-Model-Machine-Learning-Architecture/README.md

 - **Secrets Management:** `SENDER_EMAIL` and `APP_PASSWORD` (Gmail SMTP credentials) are managed via Streamlit Secrets on cloud and a `.env` file locally.
 Neither is committed to version control.
 - **Admin Gate:** The Nightly Batch Sync feature on the Home page is protected by an `ADMIN_PASSWORD` secret — random visitors cannot trigger server-side pipeline execution.
-- **Raw Data:** `Online Retail.xlsx` is excluded from GitHub (file size).
+- **Raw Data:** `Online_Retail.xlsx` (the locally renamed Amazon Sales Dataset file) is excluded from GitHub (file size).
 The compiled `.db` database and all `.pkl` model files are committed instead so the cloud deployment is fully functional without the source file.

 ---